DataDog/orchestrion/README.md

 ## Datadog Tracer Integrations

-Importing `gopkg.in/DataDog/dd-trace-go.v1` (version `v1.72.0-rc.1` or later is required) in the project root's `orchestrion.tool.go` file enables automatic instrumentation of all supported integrations, which are listed on the [documentation site][docsite].
+Importing `github.com/DataDog/dd-trace-go/v2` in the project root's `orchestrion.tool.go` file enables automatic instrumentation of all supported integrations, which are listed on the [documentation site][docsite].
 You can cherry-pick which integrations are enabled by `orchestrion` by importing the desired integrations' package paths instead of importing the tracer's root module.

 > [!TIP]
 > Orchestrion is a vendor-agnostic tool.
 By default, `orchestrion pin` enables Datadog's tracer integrations by
-> importing `gopkg.in/DataDog/dd-trace-go.v1` in `orchestrion.tool.go`, but other vendors (such as OpenTelemetry) may
+> importing `github.com/DataDog/dd-trace-go/v2` in `orchestrion.tool.go`, but other vendors (such as OpenTelemetry) may
 > provide alternate integrations that can be used instead.

 [docsite]: https://docs.datadoghq.com/tracing/trace_collection/compatibility/go/?tab=v1